Perunchess/HTB-Hard-AD-Web-Writeups/README.md

-# HTB-Hard-AD-Web-Writeups
+🛡️ HTB-Hard-AD-Web-Writeups 🕸️
+Mastering the toughest challenges in Active Directory & Web Exploitation.

-Welcome to my collection of in-depth write-ups for Hack The Box (HTB) machines!
-This repository focuses specifically on 'Hard' difficulty machines that challenge skills in both Active Directory (AD) and Web exploitation.
+Welcome to my personal arsenal of in-depth write-ups for Hack The Box (HTB) machines!
+This repository is dedicated to breaking down the most challenging 'Hard' difficulty boxes, with a sharp focus on real-world Active Directory (AD) and intricate Web exploitation techniques.

-About This Repository
+About This Arsenal 💡
-This space is dedicated to sharing my detailed penetration testing journeys on Hack The Box.
-Each write-up aims to walk you through the entire process, from initial reconnaissance and vulnerability discovery to achieving full system compromise and privilege escalation.
+Forget surface-level solutions.
+Here, each write-up isn't just a walkthrough; it's a deep dive into the methodology, the mistakes, and the "aha!" moments.
+I dissect the entire penetration testing process, from initial reconnaissance and vulnerability identification to sophisticated privilege escalation and full system compromise.

-My goal is to provide clear, step-by-step explanations of complex attack paths, command usage, and the thought process behind solving these challenging machines.
-Whether you're learning, reviewing techniques, or looking for a solution, I hope these write-ups prove useful.
+My goal is to provide unfiltered, step-by-step explanations of complex attack chains, showcasing the tools, commands, and crucial thought processes required to conquer these formidable machines.
+Whether you're a fellow hacker, a student, or a security enthusiast, these detailed analyses are designed to elevate your understanding and refine your skills.

-Current Write-ups
-Mantis: A challenging journey involving web enumeration, creative credential decoding, and exploiting Active Directory vulnerabilities like MS14-068 to achieve domain dominance.

-Coming Soon
-I'm continuously working on new machines.
-Expect more write-ups covering various advanced AD and Web exploitation scenarios in the future!

-Connect
-Feel free to connect or provide feedback!
+Featured Conquests 🏆
+Mantis
+A pivotal 'Hard' machine that tested web enumeration prowess, creative binary and Base64 decoding, and the precise execution of a critical Active Directory vulnerability (MS14-068) to achieve full Domain Dominance.
+Explore how a seemingly simple web note can unravel an entire domain's security.

+(Future write-ups will be added here as I conquer more challenges!)

+What You'll Find Inside 🚀
+Detailed Step-by-Step Guides: Follow along from initial access to root.

+Command Line Excellence: Exact commands used, explained clearly.

+Vulnerability Deep Dives: Understand why and how exploits work.

+Problem-Solving Insights: Learn from the thought process and pivots.

+Remediation Recommendations: Actionable advice to fix vulnerabilities.

+Join the Journey! 🤝
+If you find these write-ups helpful, consider starring this repository to show your support!
+Feel free to open an issue for questions, suggestions, or just to share your own experiences with these machines.